-Log in to the COS Console and click Batch Operation on the left sidebar to enter the batch operation management page.
+- Log in to the COS console and click Batch Operation on the left sidebar to enter the batch operation management page.

-|Key||Name of an object in a bucket.
-If the CSV file format is used, the object name is URL-encoded and must be decoded before use|
+||Name of an object in a bucket.
+If you use this format, the object name is URL-encoded and must be decoded before use.

-|VersionId||Object version ID.
-If versioning is enabled for the bucket, COS will assign a version number to the objects added to the bucket.
-If you do not want to use the latest version of an object, you can select a particular version ID of the inventory object to use a past version|
+||Object version ID.
+If versioning is enabled for a bucket, COS will assign a version ID to each object added to the bucket.
+If you do not want to inventory the latest version of an object, you can specify a particular version ID.

 directory/manifest.csv, respectively.
 For example, if you have an inventory stored in the